KibiiTV/otako.docs/README.md

-# otako-docs
+# otako.docs

-## This is the documentation and logic file for the Otako backend and client, you'll see more information on how this works in the rest of the file.
-This file will also be avaliable on otakoapp documentation
+This repository contains to-do lists, feature planning, documentation and specification as to how Otako works.

+Use this repository if you're looking to catch a feature to develop on, check out our to-do list, or read up on how Otako works.